Gen Sekine: Yasutoshi Endo and Susumu Wakui

 Yasutoshi Endo was the leader of a criminal group affiliated with the Inagawa-kai yakuza clan, who acted as a supervisor of Sekine and was also a customer of the Africa Kennel.
 Suspecting Sekine's role in Kawasaki's disappearance, Endo began to extort him for a large amount of money.
 Eventually Sekine and Kazama, worried that these demands would jeopardize plans to expand their business, decided to eliminate Endo and his chauffeur, Susumu Wakui, the latter of whom had no prior interactions with the couple.

 On the night of 21 July 1993, Sekine, Kazama and Yamazaki drove to a location designated by Endo.
-Sekina and Kazama left the car to meet Endo, while Yamazaki stayed inside.
+Sekine and Kazama left the car to meet Endo, while Yamazaki stayed inside.
 The couple pretended to comply with the gangster's demands and handed over a resignation certificate, and supplied drinks laced with strychnine to both Endo and Wakui.
 Endo collapsed shortly afterwards, but Wakui somehow resisted the effects of the poison.
 Sekine and Kazama told him to call an ambulance to save time, letting him run around the area searching for help.
 After that, the couple got into the car, put Wakui on the front seat and let Yamazaki leave on the pretext of looking after Endo.
 While driving on a deserted road along the Arakawa embankment, Wakui began convulsing violently, enough to crack the car's windshield, before dying.

 After returning to pick up Endo's body, the trio took two cars and drove towards Katashina in separate directions.
-The men's bodies were dismembered in Yamazaki's bathroom, with Yamazaki sharpening the knives while Sekine and Kazama performing the dismemberment.
+The men's bodies were dismembered in Yamazaki's bathroom, with Yamazaki sharpening the knives while Sekine and Kazama performed the dismemberment.
 Yamazaki later claimed that Sekine had threatened to dispose of him in the same manner if he told anyone, while Kazama hummed enka songs.
 After the couple finished the dismemberment, Kazama returned to Kumagaya while Sekine and Yamazaki were left behind to incinerate the bones and clothing.
 The remains and ashes were then thrown into the Usune, Nuri and Katashina rivers.